 5. Remove the carpet and install hard wood floors

 Getting the dust under control in your home is imperative for your health.
-One way to do that is to make sure you dust and vacuum at least twice weekly, use a HEPA filter on your vacuum if you have carpet.
+One way to do that is to make sure you dust and vacuum at least twice weekly, and use a HEPA filter on your vacuum if you have carpet.

 If possible, remove the carpet (a haven for dust and allergens), and replace it with wood, tile, cork, or non-vinyl linoleum.
 But if that’s not economically feasible, some old-fashioned elbow grease is a great way to get rid of dust.